Blog · Getting more leads

 Skedy: Around 1 in 3 calls to tradies and mobile services go unanswered, and about 62% of callers who hit voicemail hang up without leaving a message.

-ByCharm: The average Australian small business owner spends 15–20 hours per week on administrative tasks.
+ByCharm: Australian small business owners spend 15–20 hours per week on admin; part-time admin support typically costs $3,500–$5,500 per month.

 Kristen Wyborn